forcedotcom/source-deploy-retrieve/contributing/coding-guidelines.md

 ## Strings

 - Use 'single quotes'
-- All strings visible to the user need to be externalized in a `messages.ts` file.
+- All strings visible to the user need to be externalized in a `messages.ts` sourceFilePath.

 ## null and undefined